taubenangriff/ChordService/README.md

 |`GET /audio/midi/chords/roman/{numeral}/{mode}`| gets a midi file that plays the chord with the specified RomanNumeral `numeral` and Mode `mode`. | `transposition`, `inversion`|
 |`GET /audio/wave/chords/roman/{numeral}/{mode}`| gets a wave file that plays the chord with the specified RomanNumeral `numeral` and Mode `mode`. | `transposition`, `inversion`|

-> the default transposition is middle C -> 60

-> the default inversion is 0.

 ## Supported Modes
 - Major
 - Minor